Alejandro Mitrano

-Alejandro Mitrano Heidenreich (born 4 April 1998) is a Venezuelan professional footballer who plays for Miami FC as a left back.
+Alejandro Mitrano Heidenreich (born 4 April 1998) is a Venezuelan professional footballer who plays for USL Championship club Indy Eleven as a left back.

 Club career

 Zemplín Michalovce

 Mitrano made his professional Fortuna Liga debut for Zemplín Michalovce against iClinic Sereď on 4 May 2019.
 He was featured directly in the starting-XI of the 2:2 tie.
 He also played the second half of the following fixture against Ružomberok, replacing José Carrillo.
 Ružomberok won 3:0.

 Deportivo Petare

 On 18 February 2020 it was confirmed, that Mitrano had joined Deportivo Petare.
 He was immediately loaned out to Uruguayan club Boston River for the 2020 season.

 Las Vegas Lights

 Mitrano was announced as a new signing for USL Championship side Las Vegas Lights on 25 January 2023.